bcgov/networkpolicy-migration-workshop/README.md

 ```

 **Pro Tip 🤓**
 - The `port` is whatever port the pod exposes.
+It has nothing to do with the `Service`.

 ## Testing